ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 `error` gets called if the model does not run correctly and returns an error code.  `run` gets called after the model execution, but prior to model output archive

+#### Miscellaneous

+There rest of the configuration settings should never need changing: `stacksize`, `mpirun`, `qsub_flags` and `env`.

+???
+Show configuration details

+    ```yaml
+    stacksize: unlimited
+    mpirun: --mca io ompio --mca io_ompio_num_aggregators 1
+    qsub_flags: -W umask=027
+    env:
+    UCX_LOG_LEVEL: 'error'
+    ```

-To find out more about other configuration settings for the `config.yaml` file, check out [how to configure your experiment with _payu_](https://payu.readthedocs.io/en/latest/config.html").
+To find out more about other configuration settings for the `config.yaml` file, refer to [how to configure your experiment with `payu`](https://payu.readthedocs.io/en/latest/config.html").

 ### Edit a single {{ model }} component configuration

 Each of the [model components] contains configuration options specific to that model that are read in when the model component is running.
-These options are typically useful to modify the physics used in the model or the input data.
+These options are typically useful to modify the physics used in the model, the input data or the variables saved in the diagnostic output.
 These configuration options are are specified in files in a subfolder of the _control_ directory, named the same as the submodel's name in the `config.yaml` `submodel` section (e.g., configuration options for the _ocean_ submodel are in the `~/access-om/1deg_jra55_iaf/ocean` directory).
 To modify these options please refer to the User Guide of each individual model component.